Browse the Clippings.me directory of arts journalists below. We found 88 arts journalists listed.

 Affiliate Editorial Assistant

 Affiliate Editorial Assistant at HELLO!
-Magazine (Jan 2021-Present) www.hellomagazine.com/tags/megan-bull/ Journalist Surrey native + London commuter Blogger: Sincerelymegan.com (June 2019-present) Previous Experience: -Lifestyle Intern at HELLO!
-Magazine (Jan 2020-Jan 2021) - General Temp at Condé Nast Britain (Nov-Dec 2019) - Freelance Writer for Attitude Organic (July-Oct 2019) - Content & Social Media Intern at SUITCASE Media (Aug-Oct 2019) - Lifestyle Contributor at Impact Magazine, UoN (Feb-May 2019) - Proofreader at Humans of UoN (Dec 2018-May 2019) - Office Assistant at MBL Estates Ltd. (Jun-Sep 2018) - Content Intern at The Institute of Direct & Digital Marketing (Aug-Sep 2017) - Editorial Intern at SUITCASE Magazine (July 2017) University of Nottingham English Literature and Creative Writing (BA Hons) Graduate: Upper second class division.
+Magazine (Jan 2021-Present) www.hellomagazine.com/tags/megan-bull/ Lifestyle Journalist Surrey native + London commuter Previous Experience: - Lifestyle Intern at HELLO!
+Magazine (Jan 2020-Jan 2021) - Blogger at Sincerelymegan.com (June 2019-Jan 2021) - General Temp at Condé Nast Britain (Nov-Dec 2019) - Freelance Writer for Attitude Organic (July-Oct 2019) - Content & Social Media Intern at SUITCASE Media (Aug-Oct 2019) - Lifestyle Contributor at Impact Magazine, UoN (Feb-May 2019) - Proofreader at Humans of UoN (Dec 2018-May 2019) - Office Assistant at MBL Estates Ltd. (Jun-Sep 2018) - Content Intern at The Institute of Direct & Digital Marketing (Aug-Sep 2017) - Editorial Intern at SUITCASE Magazine (July 2017) University of Nottingham English Literature and Creative Writing (BA Hons) Graduate: Upper second class division.
 My article, 'What your degree says about your fashion sense' was shortlisted for the Best Lifestyle Piece 2019’ award by the Student Publishing Association, an award that received 1,000 submissions nationally.

 Editor / Writer